cattermelon-xyz/chain-mvp/README.md

 ## Milestones

-1. Through `main.go`, you can express the workflow of building, managing and using of an `Initiative`. *Expected: end of Feb 2023*
+1. Through `main.go`, you can express the workflow of building, managing and using of an `Mission`. *Expected: end of Feb 2023*
-2. Using a web interface, user can interactive with a go lang `web-server` to build, manage and use an `Initiative`. `Note:` using same tech stack with `cosmos` module to make the transition between phases easier. *Expected: end of Mar 2023*
+2. Using a web interface, user can interactive with a go lang `web-server` to build, manage and use an `Mission`. `Note:` using same tech stack with `cosmos` module to make the transition between phases easier. *Expected: end of Mar 2023*
 3. Decentralize the `web-server` with `cosmos-sdk`. *Expected: end of May 2023*

 ## Documents